Blue Heelers season 8: Plot

 Jack is beginning to get the hang of his legs again after the 5% operation was a success.
 Tess begins to have feelings for Jack up to a point where they start a secret relationship in the episode "Manly Art".
 Their relationship is going somewhere until a case comes up about an old time drug dealer who just got out of prison.
 Jack begins to put his emotions in front of the job and will do anything to get his own justice.
 Jack is suspect for murder by Killing the drug dealer.
 Tess says one of them should get a transfer to St Davids because they could never work together if they can't trust one another.
 Jack then admits he could have saved the guy but instead watched him fall to his death.
 Jack is charged and dismissed from the force.
 While Tess is feeling sad the members are disappointed by the fact he did kill the guy and didn't admit the truth earlier.
 New probationary Constable Jones has arrived with a secret plot to find out what really happened in his father's death.
 Tess and Jo quickly take a liking to him but Tess remembers what happened to her last secret relationship with Jack and doesn't want to relive that moment so she keeps it to herself and gets on with her job as a sergeant.
 After all Tess knows not to mix work with play.
+Jonesy suspects a local building contractor, Les Anderson, of murdering his father.
+After a DDT poisoning is connected to Anderson, Jonesy inserts himself into the investigation.
+Commander Jones, Jonesy's adoptive father, halts the investigation as Jonesy realizes there's been a coverup in his father's case.
+Anderson is then implicated in a death on his building site and later he's found very seriously assaulted.
+Before he dies, he confesses privately to Jonesy that he did kill Jonesy's father.
+By the time the team has solid evidence of the crime, Anderson has died and Jonesy has to decide if he will stay in the police force.
+Tess finds a child from a troubled home has slept in overnight in her car.
+More trauma touches the family when Tess makes an error in professional judgement, and when things don't go well for the child in her new placement, Tess adopts her.
+Tom starts a relationship with Grace Curtis, the new Anglican minister, but her son's bad behavior is too great a strain on the relationship.

 Reception

-Ratings in the 8th season began to decline slowly, with many fans feeling that Maggie's absence, or the absence of the so-called "McCune-Factor" (as well as the absence of several other popular characters) and the slightly repetitive storylines were getting in the way of the show's feel.
+Ratings in the 8th season began to decline slowly, with many fans disliking Maggie's absence, or the absence of the so-called "McCune-Factor".